• Skip to primary navigation

 Sour cream and cheese top a bowl of chili.

-This slow cooker chili is filled with crumbled ground beef, canned tomatoes and beans, bell pepper, onion, and a variety of simple pantry spices.
+This slow cooker chili is filled with crumbled ground beef, tomatoes, beans, bell pepper, onion, and a variety of simple pantry spices.
 Plus, it's easy to customize to make spicier or milder to suit your tastes.

 Serve this slow cooker chili with cornbread (try my skillet cornbread recipe), tortilla chips, or crackers.
 It's perfect for keeping warm during winter, tailgating during football season, or as a fuss-free weeknight meal.